python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_1a_print_and_inputs.md

 ## 9b
 mysentence = "Hello" + "everyone"
 print(mysentence)

-## 9c
-## Copy and modify the previous example so that
-## it displays a space: "Hello everyone" rather than "Helloeveryone".
 ```

 As you can see, `a + b` was `"HelloGoodbye"`.
 The fancy name to say "add strings" is _concatenate_, which simply means putting the two strings next to each other, as shown above.